BlackBeltTechnology/pandino/README.md

 Stopping --> Installed
 ```

+**Installed**

+A Bundle goes to an `Installed` state when it's JavaScript code has been loaded successfully, or when it has been
+stopped.

+**Starting**

+A Bundle changes state to `Starting` once all of it's pre-defined dependencies are met, and it's `activate()` method has
+been called.
+Any Bundle failing to activate briefly transitions to the `Stopping` state.

+**Active**

+When a Bundle's `activate()` method has successfully ran, the `Starting` concludes, and the Bundle transitions to the
+`Active` state.

+> A Bundle's pre-defined `Providers` are only considered usable by the Framework if their host Bundle is in the `Active`
+state!

+**Stopping**

+A Bundle can go to the `Stopping` state either when it's `stop()` method has been pragmatically called, or when it
+fails to `activate()`.

+Successful stopping results in the Bundle transitioning to the `Installed` state.

+**Uninstalled**

+The main differences between `Installed` and `Uninstalled` states are: if a Bundle ends up in a state of `Uninstalled`,
+then it no longer participates in the Bundle resolution process, which means that even it's dependencies are satisfied
+and resolved, it still won't be considered usable by the Framework.
+This means that other Bundles depending on such
+Bundle won't ever start.

+The only state a Bundle can transition from `Uninstalled` to is `Installed`, via programmatically re-installing it.

 ### 2. Service

 Bundles are built around a set of cooperating Services available from a shared Service Registry.
 Such a Pandino service